If you’re planning to grow a summer garden, you’re most likely going to grow tomatoes in it.

 This is what I do each year before I start planning my tomato crop, and I’ve listed the steps in order of what you should do, too.
-These 10 simple tips are sure to boost your yields and help save time and money in the garden.
+These simple tips are sure to boost your yields and help save time and money in the garden.

 1. Decide if you want determinate or indeterminate tomatoes.

 When they start setting blossoms, all growth stops and the plants’ energy go into ripening the entire crop within one to two weeks before they eventually die off.

 Determinate tomatoes are also known as compact, bush, or patio plants, as their manageable size, early bloom, and predictable harvests make them ideal for small-space gardens and containers.

 Indeterminate tomatoes, on the other hand, can grow 8 to 10 feet tall (or more!) in a home garden and require caging, staking, or trellising to handle their heavy, fruit-laden vines.

-The typical life cycle of an indeterminate plant involves growing a bit, setting some flowers, producing fruit, then repeating the process all season long.
+The typical life cycle of an indeterminate plant involves growing a foot or two, setting some flowers, producing fruit, then repeating the process all season long.

 The amount of flowers and fruits set depends on the variety of tomato.
 Some only set a handful of flowers at a time, while others (particularly cherry types) set dozens all at once.

 Since their fruits are generally larger than determinate types, and a single plant can produce up to 25 pounds of tomatoes, even just a couple of plants can easily overwhelm a household in peak summer!

-Choose a mix of tomatoes suitable for your climate: some big juicy slicers, a couple of cherry types, and something more unusual (like icicle varieties, or tomatoes with distinctive ribs or stripes) in early-, mid-, and late-blooming varieties.
+All said, for best results, choose a mix of tomatoes suitable for your climate: some big juicy slicers, a couple of cherry types, and something more unusual (like icicle varieties, or tomatoes with distinctive ribs or stripes) in early-, mid-, and late-blooming varieties.